thomasschwarz96/ts-rename/README.md

   **-n** Needle/String what should be replaced
   **-r** String for replacing the needle

+## Contributing
+If you want to contribute create an issue or an pull request.

 ## Other
 If you got some problems, improvements or changes let me know.
 I appreciate every single help!